eykrehbein/strest/README.md

 ## Using & Connecting multiple requests

 With traditional tools like [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/) it's common to perform only a single request at a time.
-Moreover, you have to trigger each request on you own with a click on a button.
+Moreover, you have to trigger each request on your own with a click on a button.

 With __Strest__ you're able to predefine a very well structured test file once, and every time you make any changes to your API you can test it with just one command in your terminal.
 Additionally, you can add hundreds or thousands of requests and endpoints which will run synchronously one after the other.